dlants/notion-to-static-site/README.md

 npx tsx main.ts serve
 ```

 This will automatically re-build your site for every change you make to the code.
+Then you can just refresh your
+browser to see the changes.

 # TODO
-generate rss/atom feeds of sub-pages & mentions for each page
+check the build results into the repo, set up render to mirror repo to website
+split off the notion-to-static-site library into independent package from my own website
 backlinks
 next/previous links for posts within page
 setup something w/ highlighting for code blocks
 fixup embeds (collapsible sections, etc...)
 add automatic "next post / previous post" links for multiple pages in the same section
 add #navigation links to each title / subtitle
-check the build results into the repo, set up render to mirror repo to website
 add footer, vertical space at the bottom of the page
+generate rss/atom feeds of sub-pages & mentions for each page

 # MAYBE
 name asset files by content hash